hkmgeneis/MMDL/README.md

 ```
 If your server with gpu, using "self.mcb = CompactBilinearPooling(128, 35, 128).cuda()".If your server with cpu, using "self.mcb = CompactBilinearPooling(128, 35, 128)".
 "35" refers to the number of fused clinical features.

-Then
+Then train and test like above "python main.py".
 ``` shell
 python mainc.py
 ```
 Be careful to modify the paths in the code.
 And we provided a detailed video tutorial to describe in detail how to install the tool and run it starting from the bunch of Python files.
 The video can be obtained from the file named "video.7z" (https://github.com/hkmgeneis/MMDL/blob/master/video.7z).

 ## Issues